KESAVA-0725/SAFELINE-WAF-WITH-DVWA/Testing SafeLine with HTTP Flood Attack.md

 # 🔸 What you performed:

-Configured DVWA (acting as the attacker machine) to generate rapid HTTP requests.
+1. Configured DVWA (acting as the attacker machine) to generate rapid HTTP requests.

-Adjusted flood parameters such as:
+2. Adjusted flood parameters such as:

-Number of hits
+   => Number of hits

-Request method (GET/POST)
+   =>Request method (GET/POST)

-Time duration
+   =>Time duration

 # 🔸 SafeLine Response:

-SafeLine detected the abnormal request volume.
+1. SafeLine detected the abnormal request volume.

-Blocked or throttled traffic based on the configured protection mode.
+2. Blocked or throttled traffic based on the configured protection mode.

-Generated visual attack logs showing:
+3. Generated visual attack logs showing:

-Request spikes
+   =>Request spikes

-Attacking IP
+   =>Attacking IP

-Decision taken (block/allow)
+   =>Decision taken (block/allow)